Weave Together Creativity and Community

 About our Name

-From 1919 to 1933, a now legendary school for art and design in Germany called The Bauhaus produced some of the most brilliant artists, designers, craftspeople, and architects of the last century.
+From 1919 to 1933, the now-legendary school of art and design in Germany, called the Bauhaus, produced some of the most brilliant artists, designers, craftspeople, and architects of the last century.
 However, women faced tremendous discrimination when seeking to enroll, especially in architecture, ceramics, or painting programs.

 As a result, a department was established called the Weaving Workshop, which focused on textile studies and provided “a more suitable space” for women to pursue their art education.
 Women were directed to enroll in the Weaving Workshop, which became known for its innovative and technical work in weaving and textiles.
 Anni Albers, Gunta Stolz, and Otti Berger, to name a few, were some of the notable women who established textiles and weaving at the Bauhaus as a serious craft, both for industry and artistic expression.

-This department and the remarkable women who contributed to its legacy serve as the inspiration for The Weaving Workshop.
+This department and the remarkable women who contributed to its legacy, and its tie to Chicago’s first ladies of weaving, Else Regensteiner, Marli Ehrman, and Marilyn Murphy, serve as the inspiration for The Weaving Workshop I founded in 2024.